Stephane MonPremier is my guest this week. He is a Lawyer who specializes in family law.

 Stephane MonPremier graduated Magna Cum Laude from the University of Ottawa with a bachelor in sociology.
 He then went onto to Law School at the University of Ottawa (French Common Law Program), where he graduated Cum Laude in 2000.In February of 2002, Stéphane opened his own law practice in downtown Ottawa where he began practicing in association with a group of eleven other lawyers.
 His practice is focused on family law litigation, and wills/estates law.

-Key Points (Click the timecode to go to that part of the interview)
+Key Points (Click the timecode like to go to that part of the interview)

 Contact Stephane MonPremier